the comforting spice that makes everything nice

 Ready to sign up for more cinnamon?
 I sure am!

-Try this elixir that pairs a fall favorite (apples!) with cinnamon and other superfoods.
+Try this elixir that pairs a winter favorite (apples!) with cinnamon and other superfoods.
 Make yourself a mug, curl up in a cozy blanket by the fire, and keep warm from the inside out.

 - 1 cup full-fat coconut milk or cashew milk